PLA set up a basic high-speed ethernet radio link at an Indian alumina refinery running a bank of PLA SmartDivers on their settlers and washers.

-The combination of the lower dives and the ability to monitor the tank profiles in the control room on a dedicated PC over a very basic high-speed ethernet radio had the tanks immediately in far better shape.
+The combination of the lower dives and the ability to monitor the level measurement and tank profiles in the control room on a dedicated PC over a very basic high-speed ethernet radio had the tanks immediately in far better shape.

 This was all possible with the existing SmartDiver architecture plus the addition of some essentially domestic ethernet radios (cost total $100) literally stuck to the PC and cable tied to the diver and a CAT-5 cable to second diver allowing both tanks to be monitored.

-PLA will clearly ruggedise this installation for the client but even this very simple almost zero cost solution provided an insight into the process never before available to this rising star alumina facility.
+PLA will ruggedise this installation for the client.
+But even this very simple, almost zero cost solution, provided an insight into the process never before available to this rising star alumina facility.